Information on hospitalization

 - Lights-out is at 9:30 p.m.
 Please refrain from using the TV after lights-out.

 - The security system in the hospital will be in operation during the following hours.
 Please ask the ward staff for a security card if you wish to move around the hospital.

 - Weekdays 7 p.m. to 7 a.m. the next morning, Holidays 7 p.m. to 1 p.m. the next day

 - Smoking is strictly prohibited on the premises of this hospital.
 Drinking alcohol is also strictly prohibited.

 - As a general rule, family members are not required to accompany hospitalized patients.

 - Due to limited parking spaces, parking is not permitted during hospitalization.
 However, when transporting patients to and from the hospital, or when family members are called to come to the hospital for post-operative explanations, witnessing examinations, etc., the parking fee will be waived.
-Please have your parking lot ticket stamped at the ward staff desk of the ward where the patient is admitted.
-After that, please go to the Information Counter at the front of the main entrance between 8:30 a.m. and 7:00 p.m. on weekdays, or to the Disaster Prevention Center (after-hours reception) between 7:00 p.m. and the following morning on weekdays and on weekends and holidays to apply for the exemption.
+Please inform the nurse in the ward where the patient is hospitalized.

 - Please use your cell phone with good manners so as not to disturb other patients.